Tcheetox/Rent-My-Kangoo/README.md

 # Loue ma kangoo!

-This personal project is a first attempt at using Next.JS and is intended to promote the rental of my personal car in Geneva.
+This project is a first attempt at using Next.JS for SSR with React and is intended to promote the rental of my personal car in Geneva.
 Feel free to browse the [final result](https://louemakangoo.ch)!

 ## Tech